We put money back into your pocket

 The Association may deduct qualified member dividends, including cash and the retirement of nonqualified surplus, from taxable income when computing its taxes.
 The result is a tax effective way of providing value to members.

-How is the amount of member dividends determined?
+How is the amount of a dividend determined?

 The obligation to pay member dividends is established by the association’s bylaws and board resolutions.
 Pursuant to these governing documents, our association’s board of directors determines the overall amount of member dividends and form of dividends.
 These determinations are based on the association’s profits and capital needs.
 As a regulated financial institution, the association must build and maintain adequate capital to ensure we have the financial strength to continue serving our market.
 Distributions are made only if capital requirements are achieved.